 These time limits are suspended for students in active military service for the duration of that active service.

 Diploma Programs in Performance

-The Performer Diploma and Artist Diploma programs are intended for the outstanding performer and are designed to concentrate study in appropriate repertoire.
+The Artist Diploma and Performer Diploma programs are intended for the outstanding performer and are designed to concentrate study in appropriate repertoire.
 The diploma programs are administered by the director of graduate studies.
-The Performer Diploma, Orchestral Studies, and Performer Diploma, Chamber Music are open only to string majors.